Could A Free Obituary Template Make Your Life A Little Easier?

 Can you take inspired action, and still be in denial?

-Well that is a good question.
-Usually denial is what keeps you on the side line, or keeps you so attached to your disease process that you never seek out actual help to heal.
+That is a good question.
+Usually denial is what keeps you on the side line, or keeps you so attached to your disease process that you never seek help to heal.
 If you can’t imagine yourself feeling good and living well, then you won’t be able to achieve it.

 Recently I came across a story that tore my heart out.
 The story is about a young woman who was definitely taking inspired action.